-During the three months ended March 31, 2021, the world has been in the grip of a coronavirus pandemic which has wreaked havoc on economies world-wide, including in the U.S., which is our primary market.
+The world has been emerging from the grip of a coronavirus pandemic, which began in 2020 and has wreaked havoc on economies world-wide, including in the U.S., which is our primary market.
 As a result of the pandemic, restaurants, hotels, country clubs, casinos, catering houses and other of our primary customers have either been closed completely or are only partially open with significantly reduced operations.
 Accordingly, foodservice revenues, which historically have been a significant overall portion of our revenues, have been significantly reduced as most foodservice establishments across the United States closed or had limited operations.
 As a result, foodservice revenues starting in the second half of March 2020 and continuing through the first quarter of 2021 experienced unprecedented declines.
-As the pandemic has begun to decline in the United States and establishments have begun to reopen, we have experienced improving foodservice revenues although our revenues have not yet reached its previous historical levels.
+As the pandemic has begun to decline in the United States and establishments have begun to reopen, we have experienced improving foodservice revenues starting in the second quarter of 2021 although our revenues have not yet reached previous historical levels.